Encephalitis Diet Guide: Foods to Avoid & Eat for Brain Recovery

 - Fried and Greasy Foods: Foods with high trans fats put your body at risk.
 They can increase inflammation, slow down digestion, and cause fatigue.

-- Foods High in Salt: Salty food strains your brain health during encephalitis by increasing blood pressure.
+- Foods High in Salt: Salty food strain your brain health during encephalitis by increasing blood pressure.
 It may lead to fluid retention and headaches.
 You should avoid canned soups, processed foods (especially meats), fast food, and pickles.

 - Alcohol: Encephalitis affects the brain, and alcohol disrupts the chemicals that the brain uses to communicate with your body.
 Too much intake can impair cognitive ability and cause dehydration.
 It can also disrupt brain functions such as memory, decision-making, and emotional processing.